mas2020-python/pycryptex/README.md

 The default keys name:
-- my_key: for the private key
+- pycryptex_key: for the private key
-- my_key.pub: for the public key
+- pycryptex_key.pub: for the public key
 The folder where **`pycryptex`** searches for the key is your $HOME/.pycryptex.
 If you prefer to use your own keys you can pass them directly as an argument to the encrypt and decrypt method.